deNzik3/data_analytics_projects/uber_analysis/README.md

 ## Introduction
-[link](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) <- link to the information page
+[taxi](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) <- link to the information web page

 I will analyze the data, build a database model, and make a conclusion based on the data obtained.
 I will also create a visual dashboard in Power BI.
 I will go through all the stages of data analysis.